Kathleen Oprea, JD '13

 Rodney Pratt, JD '01

 "The SBCED Clinic solidified my interest in corporate and transactional law and exposed me to nonprofit law.
-I leverage this experience daily in my work for Nike and the Nike Foundation."
+I leverage this experience daily in my work."

 Tiffany P Lee, JD '11